-- 1. Election of the two Class III directors named in this Proxy Statement to serve until the Company's 2023 annual meeting of stockholders and until their respective successors are duly elected and qualified; - 2.
-Ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm for fiscal year 2020;

-- 3. Approval, on an advisory basis, of the Company's named executive officer compensations; and - 4.
-Approval, on an advisory basis, of the frequency of future advisory votes on named executive officer compensation.
+- Election of the three Class I directors named in this Proxy Statement to serve until the Company's 2024 annual meeting of stockholders and until their respective successors are duly elected and qualified; - 2.
+Ratification of the appointment of Grant Thornton LLP ("Grant Thornton") as the Company's independent registered public accounting firm for fiscal year 2021; and - 3.
+Approval, on an advisory basis, of the Company's named executive officer compensations.